w3arycod3r/neodriver-ornament/README.md

   <img src="img/board1.jpg" height=200> <img src="img/board3.jpg" height=200> <img src="img/board4.jpg" height=200> <img src="img/board13.jpg" height=200> <img src="img/board14.jpg" height=200>
 </p>

+# Software
+The main sketch [neo_driver_app](arduino/neo_driver_app) has several important functions:
+1. Process HMI inputs (left, right switches and potentiometer).
+The switches can scroll through all the animations and the pot can adjust the brightness of the LEDs.
+2. LED adjustment mode: Holding one of the switches will cause the device to enter a LED adjustment mode.
+In this mode, pressing the left or right switches will decrement or increment the number of LEDs controlled by the device.
+This allows different sizes of matrices or rings to be used.
+Holding one of the switches again will save your adjustment into EEPROM memory, so that it is retained between power cycles.
+3. Shuffle mode: Play the defined animations in a random sequence, without user intervention.
+After playing an animation, enter a low-power mode with micro in deep sleep, LEDs and pot OFF.
+The sleep time is variable, depending on the length of the last played animation.
+Wakeup from sleep is achieved using the watchdog timer.
+Also, pressing one of the switches will wake the device as well.
+4. Battery management: Monitor for a low battery condition by measuring VDD on the micro and checking it against a set threshold.
+When this condition occurs, a flashing red "low battery" icon is shown for a few seconds and the device enters the low-power mode without the watchdog timer set.
+Therefore, the device will remain in low-power mode until it is woken with a switch or a power cycle.
+If the battery is still low, the device will repeat the "low battery" animation and return to the low-power mode.
+The device will be "locked out" until the battery voltage rises to a reasonable level (as a result of the user charging the battery).

+I wrote the code with modularity in mind, so that it would be easy to add or remove animations.
+Also most parameters are pulled out into constants or data structures, so they can be easily tweaked.

+## Challenges
+The biggest challenge was space.
+The ATtiny85 only has 8KB of code space and 512B of EEPROM.
+I used EEPROM to store bitmap font data used for the scrolling messages, as well as the SARS-CoV-2 base data for the associated animation.
+I stored message strings and other animation sequence data in flash.
+To get all of this to fit, I had to carefully optimize the code for size.
+I had to trim down the Adafruit NeoPixel library, removing unecessary features and sizing all of the variables as small as possible.
+You can see the modifications I made in [neo_pixel_slim.h](arduino/neo_driver_app/neo_pixel_slim.h) and [neo_pixel_slim.cpp](arduino/neo_driver_app/neo_pixel_slim.cpp).
+Also, I had to avoid some bloated Arduino functions and replace them with direct AVR register manipulations.

 # Compile & Flash
 ## Environment setup